Is Kendall Jenner Dating ASAP Rocky? Rumored Couple Spotted Together In Milan

 Kendall Jenner and ASAP Rocky have just been spotted together in Milan.

-Following nearly a year of dating rumors, the 21-year-old Keeping Up With the Kardashians star and model turned up with the rapper at a hotel on the night of February 21.
+Following nearly a year of dating rumors, the 21-year-old Keeping Up with the Kardashians star and model turned up with the rapper at a hotel on the night of February 21.

-As she prepares for the start of Milan Fashion Week 2017, Kendall Jenner and ASAP Rocky were photographed arriving to the same hotel.
+As she prepares for the start of Milan Fashion Week 2017, Kendall Jenner and ASAP Rocky were photographed arriving at the same hotel.
 In photos, which were shared by Hollywood Life on February 22, Kendall Jenner was seen looking super casual with loose locks and minimal makeup, paired with leather pants and an olive green hooded jacket.

 Kendall Jenner and ASAP Rocky were first linked to one another in early 2016 after the alleged couple was seen supporting Kanye West at his Yeezy Season 3 fashion show during New York Fashion Week 2016.